Welcome!

 Are you trusting your reader rather than overwriting?
 Remember, a picture book is a balance of the writer, the illustrator, and the readers – each bring something to the experience.

 Have you tracked your transitions (concept and journey stories)?
-Take another look and see if you are using the best transitions possible to thread moments together that flow naturally while still shining a light on the trajectory of your story’s aboutness?
+Take another look and see if you are using the best transitions possible to thread moments together (bridges) that flow naturally while still shining a light on the trajectory of your story’s aboutness?

 Is your character in agency – driving the plot and or affecting the world around them (journey story).